seemoo-lab/ubicomp19_zero_interaction_security/DataCollection/sensortag-pi/README.md

 Here, */home/pi/out.txt* is a log file to monitor the data collection process.

 **Caution:** For debugging purposes we introduced the following mechanism: if a critical problem or error occur (*touch /boot/1stexp.txt* in the *main.sh*), the Raspberry Pi will shut down, then we will manually inspect the log file (*/home/pi/out.txt*) to resolve the problem.
-In order to not start the data collection again (because it will destroy old results) we create a watchdog file (*/boot/1stexp.txt*) when a critical error occurs.
-If this file is created the *main.sh* will always shut down the Raspberry Pi, see the lines in script:
+In order not to start the data collection again (because it will destroy old results) we create a watchdog file (*/boot/1stexp.txt*) when a critical error occurs.
+If this file is created the *main.sh* will always shut down the Raspberry Pi, see the first lines in the script:

 ```bash